Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Acknowledgments

 We define the probability of detection, $p_{\alpha_j}$, of the KN model $\alpha_j$ for the $j^{th}$ combination of $(M_{\mathrm{ej}},\log(X_{\mathrm{lan}}),v_{\mathrm{ej}})$, with observed magnitude $m_\lambda=m(\lambda, \tau, \alpha_j, z_i)$ in a given filter $\lambda$, for a given exposure time \texp\ weighted by observing condition \teff\ for an event at mean redshift, $\bar{z}$, over the SNANA grid of redshifts, $z_i$:

-where $\tau$ is time after the GW detection, $\Theta$ contains the specific observation strategy characteristics including $\texpeq$, $\mathrm{m}_\mathrm{lim}$ is the limiting magnitude of the observation, and $pr(\alpha_j)$ are the model priors.
+where $\tau$ is time after the GW detection, $\Theta$ contains the specific observation strategy characteristics including $\texpeq$, filter and area coverage as described in Table~\ref{tab:obs_params}, $\mathrm{m}_\mathrm{lim}$ is the limiting magnitude of the observation for a $10\sigma$ detection, and $pr(\alpha_j)$ are the model priors defined by each kilonova model described in the Section \ref{section:models} and Table \ref{tab:priors}.
 The summation is over all redshifts for a given model, $j$ at a given $\tau$.
 Eq.~\ref{eq:prob_detect} represents a Gaussian prior for choosing light curve models from the grid of SNANA defined redshifts given the GW distance.
 Explaining it differently, Eq.~\ref{eq:prob_detect} is, for a given Kasen model, examining whether the resulting apparent magnitude is less than the limiting model with a Gaussian prior on the redshift, using the GW event mean redshift, $\bar{z}$, and the grid of SNANA redshifts the KN could be at, weighted by the GW event variance in redshift, $\sigma_{\bar{z}}^2$.

-In order to obtain the total probability of detecting the transient once, we also need to take into account the explored volume.
 The GW localization maps present the probability that the event is located at a given sky position, the luminosity distance at that position and its uncertainty.
 Therefore we define the total probability of detecting an event as

 and $\hat{\Omega}$ is the entire sky area observed in the follow-up, the $d\Omega$ is the voxel, $p(\Omega)$ is the probability in the voxel, and $d_L({d\Omega})$ is the luminosity distance to the voxel.
 The sum over $p_{\alpha_j}$ includes the priors and thus indicates the model used.
 The sky coverage and exposure times determine the total telescope time for a given KN detection.
-We note that we use 3-d spatial localization, rather than 2-d on-sky probabilities, thus the the $d_L$ weighting in eq~\ref{eq:prob_area} and the attendant implication that we can have a higher detection probability than on-sky credible area covered.
+We note that we use weighted spatial probability, rather than 2-d on-sky probabilities, therefore we have the $d_L$ weighting in Eq~\ref{eq:prob_area} and the attendant implication that we can have a higher detection probability than on-sky credible area covered.
 We can now evaluate $P_d$ for a given set of $\Theta$.